UltimaAngel/Practice/README.md

 # Practice
-Documentation of my general code practice.

-Test change.
+A collection of practice projects used for my understanding of coding.

+In Progress:
+- Python Basics